ManolisDia/ManolisDia/README.md

 ### The non-code stuff

 - First-class CS degree (London Met)
-- Muay Thai since 2017 — I love a (consentual) scrap.
+- Muay Thai since 2017 — I love a (consensual) scrap.
 Scariest thing I'll ever do and I keep doing it.
 - Elected college president, I used to thing that was so impressive (DofE Silver too!)

 ---